 It’s a common misconception that sound sensitivity is the cause of insomnia.
 The reality is a little different—it’s the change in sound that wakes you, rather than the sound itself.
 There’s a reason you might be able to doze off with a consistent hum of speech or even the ambient sound of a television.
 Since inconsistency in sound is what’s actually disruptive, the fix might be adding sound rather than removing it—but making sure its a consistent source of sound.
 Try a white-noise machine or leave a ceiling fan running to help distract from sudden sounds, and help your brain relax and your body drift off to sleep.

-3. You’re Hungry.
-We all know the old adage about not eating a lot before we go to bed.
-Research has indicated that those who are dieting may have more interrupted sleep.
-Hunger pangs can wake you up so grab a high-protein snack, like a hard-boiled egg or a little cheese, for a better night’s rest.
+We all know the old adage about not eating a large meal right before we go to bed.
+However, research has indicated that those who are dieting may have more interrupted sleep.
+Hunger pangs can wake you up, so grab a high-protein snack (like a hard-boiled egg or a little cheese) for a better night’s rest.

 A Cluttered Sleep Environment

 A cluttered bedroom leads to a cluttered mind.
 Stress is the biggest culprit when it comes to depriving us of sleep, so if your bedside table is stacked with clutter or your laundry hamper is overflowing, it’s going to be hard to relax.
 The best way to get out ahead of the problem is to tackle it in the daylight hours—with a serious cleaning effort to get your bedroom in order.
 Need help?
 Check out our 8 tips for bedroom spring cleaning!